spielerorasio/cucumberSeleniumJS/readme.md

 and based on https://cucumber.io/docs/guides/browser-automation/

-to start do the following
+to start do the following : open command line and type the following

 npm init --yes